Man kills 3 children, 1 other, himself at California church

 The identity of the other victim wasn’t immediately known.

+A church employee heard the gunshots and called 911, Grassman said.
+The shooting occurred in the main sanctuary area, he said.

+Sheriff’s officials are investigating it as a domestic violence incident, Grassman said.

-Grassman said he didn’t know if the family members belonged to the the church, which sits on a mostly residential block near a commercial area east of downtown Sacramento.
+Officials didn’t know if the family members belonged to the the church, which sits on a mostly residential block near a commercial area east of downtown Sacramento.

 It wasn’t immediately known how many people were at the church or if there were any services or activities at the time of the shooting.

-Associated Press reporter Stefanie Dazio contributed from Los Angeles.
+Weber reported from Los Angeles.
+Associated Press reporter Stefanie Dazio also contributed from LA.